heissanjay/heissanjay.github.io/content/about.md

 ### Sanjay J [heissanjay]

 I appreciate your interest in knowing me!
 I'm Sanjay J, usually "heissanjay" on the internet.
-I'm a Software Engineer  who loves crafting optimal solutions and mostly focus on things at infrastructure and operations level .
+I'm a Software Engineer  who loves crafting optimal solutions and mostly focus on things at infrastructure and operations level.

 ### Skill Set